 So why would you have your products organically certified, and what does it involve?

-According to the Soil Association, which represents the organic certification body in the UK, and certifies to COSMOS standards:
+According to the Soil Association, which is the primary organic certification body in the UK, and certifies to COSMOS standards:

 Some advantages to having your natural beauty products organically certified include:

-- it clearly demonstrates your products contain superior organic ingredients;
+- It clearly demonstrates your products contain organic ingredients.

-- your brand bears a recognizable certification symbol/logo which your customers can understand and trust.
+- Your brand bears a recognizable certification symbol/logo which your customers can understand and trust.

 There are some disadvantages to obtaining organic certification of your natural beauty products.